core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP enables the use of a reverse-proxy, as an endpoint that stands in for one or more other server(s), and satisfies requests on behalf of these, doing any necessary translations (see {{Section 5.7.3 of RFC7252}}).

-In a group communication scenario, a reverse-proxy can rely on its configuration and/or on information in a request from a client, in order to determine that the request has to be forwarded to a group of servers over IP multicast.
+In a group communication scenario, a reverse-proxy can rely on its configuration and/or on information in a request from a client, in order to determine that a group request has to be sent to a group of servers over a one-to-many transport such as IP/UDP multicast.

 For example, specific resources on the reverse-proxy could be allocated, each to a specific application group and/or CoAP group.
 Or alternatively, the application group and/or CoAP group in question could be encoded as URI path segments.
 The URI path encodings for a reverse-proxy may also use a URI mapping template as described in {{Section 5.4 of RFC8075}}.

 Furthermore, the reverse-proxy can actually stand in for (and thus prevent to directly reach) only the whole set of servers in the group, or also for each of those individual servers (e.g. if acting as firewall).

-For a reverse-proxy that forwards a request to a group of servers over IP multicast, the same considerations as defined in {{Section 5.7.3 of RFC7252}} hold, with the following additions:
+For a reverse-proxy that sends a request to a group of servers, the considerations as defined in {{Section 5.7.3 of RFC7252}} hold, with the following additions:

 * The three issues and limitations defined in {{sec-proxy-forward}} for a forward proxy apply to a reverse-proxy as well, and have to be addressed, e.g. using the signaling method defined in {{I-D.tiloca-core-groupcomm-proxy}} or other means.